An Ignatian, Semi-Silent Weekend Retreat for Adults

 Groups Attending: Individuals

-The Ignatian Spirituality & Yoga retreat will include talks from the retreat leaders, gentle movement, group prayer, silent personal reflection, small group sharing, spiritual direction, Confession, and the Eucharist.
-The retreat sessions will explore the four Universal Apostolic Preferences of the Society of Jesus through the lens of both the Christian and Yoga traditions.
-This retreat offers a unique opportunity to learn, relax, and connect with God, nature, self, and others.
-No prior experience with Ignatian spirituality of yoga is required.
+This retreat includes gentle movement, group prayer, silent personal reflection, small group sharing, and spiritual direction.
+We will explore the four Universal Apostolic Preferences of the Society of Jesus through the lens of both the Christian and Yoga traditions.
+Relax, and connect with God, nature, self, and others.
+No prior experience with Ignatian spirituality or yoga is required.

-This retreat includes daily mass, 6 meals and many other opportunities to explore our 80 acres and almost 60k square feet of interior space.
+This retreat includes several presentations, daily mass, 6 meals, the opportunity for one-on-one spiritual direction with a trained spiritual director, and many other opportunities to explore our 80 acres and almost 60k square feet of interior space.
 All activities are optional, but we do ask everyone to respect the quiet of the retreat house for everyone to have the opportunity to read, sleep and reflect in the quiet.

 Bellarmine has two libraries, a resource center, two chapels, and many other common areas.
 Outdoor spaces include a various walking trails, various prayer gardens, a gazebo, stations of the cross, as well as a few patios and outdoor chairs and benches.
 Each retreatant has their own bedroom.